chmullig/datascience-aes/README.md

+# chmullig's Kaggle Essay Code

 For http://inclass.kaggle.com/c/columbia-university-introduction-to-data-science-fall-2012,
 as part of the class http://columbiadatascience.wordpress.com.

 Implements a few models using R and python.

-Requirements:
+## Requirements:
 * Python (only tested with 2.7)
   * nltk
   * scikit-learn